 You can visit any dentist you choose with a fee-for-service plan.
 One drawback is the paperwork; you’ll probably have to pay for 100% of your treatment and then file a claim with the insurer.
 This type of insurance is most commonly available to groups and through employers, so we haven’t included any examples here.

 DHMO (Dental Health Maintenance Organization)

 With a DHMO plan you get discounted rates for certain treatments at a particular network of dentists.
-You may have to chose one primary care provider.
+You may have to choose one primary care provider.

 These restrictions are offset by lower premiums, often with no annual limits, no deductibles, and some preventive care included for free.
 If you need immediate dental cover, you can often find a plan with no waiting period.

 Because the insurer has an agreement directly with the dentist, you’ll usually receive the discount straight away rather than having to deal with a lengthy claims process.

 DPPO plans are similar to DHMO but offer access to a wider network of dentists.
 You can usually visit an out-of-network dentist too, although you may not benefit from such good discounts.